umbraco/Umbraco.Community.Site.Resources/README.md

     Build your code sample and host it wherever you prefer (GitHub, GitLab, your blog, etc.).

 2. **Submit your sample info**
-    Fork this repository and add a new entry describing your sample, following the [provided template](samples/top-navigation-sample.json).
+    Fork this repository and add a new file describing your sample, following the [provided template](samples/githubusername.json).
+    The filename should be your GitHub username, with a json extension, so for example: `failureflawless.json`

 3. **Open a pull request**
-    Submit a pull request with your new entry.
+    Submit a pull request with your new file.
 The DevRel and community teams will review and moderate submissions.
 If needed, other teams may be asked for input.

 4. **Get featured**
     Once accepted, your sample will be included as part of the searchable resources on the new community site.